AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 1. Justification for your refactoring decisions.

 Martina:Refactoring is important because we need to ensure that it's easy to read, maintainable, and can be tested properly.
-Each class has it's own responsibility - Board is used for creating and displaing the game board while Game_logic is used to store methods for checking wins and user interactions(inputs).
+Each class has it's own responsibility - Board is used for creating and displaying the game board while Game_logic is used to store methods for checking wins and user interactions(inputs).

 2. The challenges you would have faced maintaining and testing the original monolithic code.